Missing Data

 - mean

-We may also estimate the mean or median using similar values before imputation.
+We may also estimate the mean or median using only similar observations based on some of the observed characteristics before imputation.
 For example, we may decide to estimate the median number of follows using only those Instagram accounts with similar characteristics to those with missing values.
-In this case, our two missing observations both have a profile picture and 0 characters in the bio, so we may limit our estimation to only the Instagram accounts with similar characteristics before calculating the median, to provide a more reasonable estimate for the number of follows for the missing values.
+In this case, our two missing observations both have a profile picture and 0 characters in the bio, so we may filter our data to only the Instagram accounts with similar characteristics before calculating the median.
+This might provide a more reasonable estimate for the number of follows for the missing values.

-For the Chicago Airbnb example, we may choose to replace the host listing counts of 0 with 1, as we know that these hosts do have at least one listing (the one that is in our data).
+For the Chicago Airbnb example, we may choose to replace the host listing counts of 0 with 1, as we know that these hosts do have at least one listing (the one that is in our data) and assume that the host has no other listings.

-For our course, we'll remove the observations that have missing values for simplicity.
+The decision we'll most often make in our course is to remove the observations with missing values, for the sake of simplicity.
 For more complex analyses, you could choose to save some of the information available by using data imputation instead, depending on the context.

 When to Remove Missing Data

-When handling missing data, we would like to preserve as much data as possible while still having quality data. balance influences our decision about how to handle missing data but should also be considered in when to adjust our data for the missing data.
+When handling missing data, we would like to preserve as much data as possible while still having quality data.
+How we prioritize and balance these two competing interests influences our decision about how to handle missing data but should also be considered in when to adjust our data.

 For example, we could remove all observations with any missing data as soon as we read in the data.
 In the Instagram data, that amounts to removing 1.67% of our original data.
 This step may be preferred for ease of analysis and for communication.
 It might also be preferred if we anticipate that observations with missing data may have less quality information recorded for the other variables in the data.